Case Western Reserve University (Biochemistry, BS)

 Rather than memorizing facts, I chose to understand the logic behind scientific concepts.
 Instead of memorization, I can help students focus on deriving the information on their own and fact-checking themselves in the process.
 These skills are useful in a multitude of subjects, not just science.

 Before and after lessons are conducted, I will ask for feedback in order to gauge how you learn best, and provide you with the most efficient tutoring experience.
 Please feel free to reach out if you have any questions.
 After completing an undergraduate dual degree major in Biochemistry and Cognitive Science from Case Western Reserve University, I moved to Chicago to pursue a career in teaching through Teach For America.
-While teaching
+While teaching high school physics and chemistry at a CPS school for 2 years, I decided to apply to medical school in order to further my

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.